 Get in the Right Mindset

 The first thing you need to do to achieve your goals is to get into the right mindset to achieve them.
 It sounds simple, but many people miss this important step.
 There are lots of ways for you to accomplish this.
-I like to use a journal for this.
-I write out all of my goals and dreams and journal about what my life will be like once I achieve them.
+I like to use a journal.
+I write out all of my goals, dreams, and money mantras, and journal about what my life will be like once I achieve them.

 Others who are more visual create vision boards or collages where they scrapbook their vision for their financial goals.
 Still others prefer to meditate and find that the physical action of deep breathing while focusing on their goals helps them achieve it.